 Britain is infamous for having cloudy skies, chilly gusts of wind and summer that lasts for a week.
 No kidding.
-But what if I told you, there is a place in Britain, that boasts of having Mediterranean weather and is no secret?
-This area has places called Flushing, Mousehole and Lizard!
-And it’s none other than Cornwall!
+But what if I told you there is a place in Britain that boasts of having Mediterranean weather, and it is no secret?

 I’m not exaggerating when I tell you that Cornwall is one of the best places I’ve visited in England!
 It was early spring and although there was a nip in the air, it was still pleasant and warm.

-Cornwall isn’t easy to get to, because as the famous saying goes, ‘There’s only place for you or your car in Cornwall!’
 That being said, there is enough space for your car, but the landscape is such that there isn’t a complex network of public transport lines to take you to the places you truly need to visit.

-Lizard is one such place.
+Lizard is one such place that makes Cornwall worth a visit.

-The countryside and cliff walks transport you to a make believe world you imagined as a child, as you read an Enid Blyton book!
+The countryside and cliff walks transport you to a make-believe world you imagined as a child, as you read an Enid Blyton book!

-The two mile walk around the coast, consists of many stunning coves and even though there are visitors, there’s lots of space for everyone, to sit and stare into infinity, take pictures, talk or continue to walk.
+The two-mile walk around the coast consists of many stunning coves, and even though there are visitors, there’s lots of space for everyone to sit and stare into infinity, take pictures, talk or continue to walk.

-Simple and rustic houses greet you along the pathway and cattle continue to graze aimlessly.
+Simple and rustic houses greet you along the pathway, and cattle continue to graze aimlessly.
 Even the crashing waves are pleasant to hear.

-Polpeor Cove isn’t one of the ‘famous’ coves that you’d see listed in the ‘Top 10’ but it is an image that you can’t erase easily.
+Polpeor Cove isn’t one of the ‘famous’ coves that you’d see listed in the ‘Top 10’, but it is an image that you can’t erase easily.
 I wasn’t aware that it was called so, but I had seen images and I knew I had to see it for myself!
 Pictures don’t do it justice!

-A tiny cafe sits at the other end of the cove and is a lovely place to take some rest, have some tea and then continue the walk around the southern most tip of the Lizard peninsula.
-Once we were back at the point we started, we devoured some of the famous pasties while we watched a live local football match on the ground opposite to the shop.
-Once our bellies were full we continued our walk in the opposite direction to Church Cove.
+Once we were back at the point where we had started, we devoured some of the famous pasties while we watched a live local football match on the ground opposite the shop.
+Once our bellies were full, we continued our walk in the opposite direction to Church Cove.

 The road to Church cove is full of nesting crows and they do make a racket.
 But once you pass the block of trees and continue further down, the views are to die for!